Pedestrian safety and road safety for kids

 - Separate your child’s play areas from driveways.
 For example, you could fence off the driveway or garage so your child can’t run towards it.

-- Get into the habit of waving goodbye to people from inside your home.
+- Get into the habit of waving goodbye to people from inside your home or another safe spot – for example, on the front porch.

 - Always hold your child’s hand near cars, even if you’re just near your driveway or walking to the letterbox.
 Explain why it’s important for your child to hold your hand.